-These Walking Dreams is a visual field diary I kept on a 4,300-kilometer walk from one end of Japan to the other, in the spring and summer of 2017.
+These Walking Dreams is a field diary I kept on a 4,300-kilometer walk from one end of Japan to the other, in the spring and summer of 2017.

 It was originally published on Instagram under #roadsfromsata, where I continually posted pictures while I was on the road, accompanied by entries on what I had seen, experienced, and felt.